joe-dorward/the-python-programming-language/tkinter/ui_v1.28_text_programmatically.md

 `button_1`, `button_2`, and `button_3_14` have been clicked.

 The `button_3_14` inserts the text `[INSERTED]` at line=3, and character=14.

-**Know this** - 'Line 3' is not the third-line that you see in the 'Text' widget, 'Line 3' is the text between the second and third newline / linebreak.
+**Know this**: 'Line 3' is not the third-line that you see in the 'Text' widget, 'Line 3' is the text between the second and third newline / linebreak.

-`button_4` prints the text of the 'Text' widget to the console.
+Clicking `button_4` prints the text of the 'Text' widget to the console.

 |||
 |-|-|